 - Buy the new uniform and books if you need to.

-- Talk to your new neighbours.
+- Talk to your new neighbours or your child’s new teacher.
 Perhaps your child can meet some classmates for a playdate before the first day at school.

-- If your child has special needs, talk to the new school about its facilities.
-If you’re moving interstate, your child’s abilities and eligibility for assistance might need to be reassessed.
+- If your child has special needs, talk to the new school about its facilities and support programs.
+If you’re moving interstate or from overseas, your child’s abilities and eligibility for support might need to be checked.

 After moving schools: helping your child settle in